Ironwally/SingingIron/README.md

 # Dev Setup
 - Clone project
-- Create new python venv: `python -m venv /path/to/new/virtual/environment`/`python3 -m venv /path/to/new/virtual/environment`
+- Create new python venv: `python -m venv /path/to/new/virtual/environment` or `python3 -m venv /path/to/new/virtual/environment`
 - Start venv: Linux: `source path/to/venv/bin/activate`
 - In venv: Install requirements from requirements.txt: `pip install -r /path/to/requirements.txt`